laravel/docs/billing.md

          ->withCoupon('code')
          ->create($paymentMethod);

-Or, if you would like to apply a [Stripe promotion code](https://stripe.com/docs/billing/subscriptions/discounts/codes), you may use the `withPromotionCode` method.
-The given promotion code ID should be the Stripe API ID assigned to the promotion code and not the customer facing promotion code:
+Or, if you would like to apply a [Stripe promotion code](https://stripe.com/docs/billing/subscriptions/discounts/codes), you may use the `withPromotionCode` method:

     $user->newSubscription('default', 'price_monthly')
-         ->withPromotionCode('promo_code')
+         ->withPromotionCode('promo_code_id')
          ->create($paymentMethod);

+The given promotion code ID should be the Stripe API ID assigned to the promotion code and not the customer facing promotion code.
+If you need to search for a promotion code ID based on the given customer code you may use the `findPromotionCode` method:

+    // Search for any promotion code by its code...
+    $promotionCode = $user->findPromotionCode('SUMMERSALE');

+    // Search for an active promotion code by its code...
+    $promotionCode = $user->findActivePromotionCode('SUMMERSALE');

+    // Use the promotion code identifier...
+    $user->newSubscription('default', 'price_monthly')
+         ->withPromotionCode($promotionCode->id)
+         ->create($paymentMethod);

+The returned `$promotionCode` object is a `Laravel\Cashier\PromotionCode` instance which wraps the `Stripe\PromotionCode` object.
+You can retrieve the used coupon related to the promotion code by calling the `coupon` method:

+    $coupon = $user->findPromotionCode('SUMMERSALE')->coupon();

+When you have a coupon object you may display the amount based on if it's percentage or fixed amount off...

+    // If it's a percentage based amount... if ($coupon->isPercentage()) {
+        return $coupon->percentOff() . '%'; // 21.5%
+    }

+    // Otherwise it's a fixed amount off... return $coupon->amountOff(); // $5.99

+You can also retrieve the discounts applied to either a customer or subscription...

+    $discount = $billable->discount();

+    $discount = $subscription->discount();

+These discount objects are returned as `Laravel\Cashier\Discount` instances which wrap a `Stripe\Discount` object.
+Just like a `PromotionCode`, you may retrieve the coupon related to this discount by calling the `coupon` method:

+    $coupon = $subscription->discount()->coupon();

+If you're in need of applying a new coupon or promotion code to a customer or subscription you may apply them using the `applyCoupon` or `applyPromotionCode` methods:

+    $billable->applyCoupon('coupon_id');
+    $billable->applyPromotionCode('promotion_code_id');

+    $subscription->applyCoupon('coupon_id');
+    $subscription->applyPromotionCode('promotion_code_id');

+Just like the `withPromotionCode` method, you should use the Stripe API ID assigned to the promotion code and not the customer facing promotion code.
+Only one coupon or promotion code can be applied to a customer or subscription at any given time.

+For more info on this subject you can read the Stripe documentation about [coupons](https://stripe.com/docs/billing/subscriptions/coupons) and [promotion codes](https://stripe.com/docs/billing/subscriptions/coupons/codes).

 <a name="adding-subscriptions"></a>
 #### Adding Subscriptions